434 raised hexagon (Allopurinol 100 mg)

 Pill imprint 434 raised hexagon has been identified as Allopurinol 100 mg.

-Allopurinol is used in the treatment of gout; calcium oxalate calculi with hyperuricosuria; hyperuricemia secondary to chemotherapy; reactive perforating collangenosis; mania (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
+Allopurinol is used in the treatment of gout; heart failure; hyperuricemia secondary to chemotherapy; urinary tract stones; calcium oxalate calculi with hyperuricosuria (and more), and belongs to the drug classes antigout agents, antihyperuricemic agents.
 Risk cannot be ruled out during pregnancy.
-Allopurinol 100 mg is not subject to the Controlled Substances Act.
+Allopurinol 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 100 mg